saitama951/ClickHouse/src/Parsers/Kusto/KQL_ReleaseNote.md

 - [KQL Phase 3: datetime should be rounded in certain cases]
 - [kql_bin does not accept DateTime type]
 - [KQL Phase 2 - totimespan should return null when convertion fails.]
+- [reverse() with datetime and timespan arguments needs to be improved.]

 # December 7, 2022